anycable/simple-cable-app/README.md

 # Simple Cable

-Minimal ActionCable/AnyCable application which could be deployed on Heroku.
+Minimal ActionCable/AnyCable application which could be deployed on Heroku...

+**UPD (2018-10):** ...And also a playground for performance experiments.

 ## Deployment